 If bad breath persists in spite of lifestyle changes, you should contact your doctor and discuss possible systemic issues such as gastrointestinal problems or upper respiratory complaints.
 If you are on medications that can cause dry mouth and bad breath, talk to your dentist about how you can offset these side effects and maintain your best possible oral health.

 Overcoming your bad breath can liberate you to enjoy more situations without social anxiety.
-If you suffer from halitosis, call us at 434.971.7400 and let us help you banish bad breath!
+If you suffer from halitosis, Downtown Dental in Charlottesville can help!
+Call us at 434.971.7400 and let us help you banish bad breath!